olfried/Current-Clamp-Amplifier-with-DC-Output/README.md

 ## Have a look at this nice simulation:
 https://www.falstad.com/circuit/circuitjs.html?ctz=CQAgjCAMB0l3BWEBmATNA7AhAOBjVIAWfbEBANnJCOXIFMBaMMAKADcRUNUViueNMFUjhyoiKKnQErAA7hUOPkUXKiwlFC6sA7mpUDeyfpD1GhVMEstRzROLYQYqGkawAm5aykLkXvqK8YAByzizm3LxuNI4xZgoUgmiiSdGadEHmaYH+VCl2+g6iMcUoyO4AThYmqjG12sgmcKzVMagOeVydEvAthACcXQXOrprSfZAD0zOzc0PIsHBEFGAYAxQIyDOZ4KwAhrYjPgXKYEjMSGCT0hQUkOtEGMQVqKibyowwTTy4OAMYMAObAYDDgSbmUbdURQgpmIqaKJHUz2DIVWKiJruBFUDolRGCeFdGI5eKsAD2YgoqgkbwGmNgJjAJmQ1jAAyBRBpS0gki4IDBZiAA
 # How does it work?
 The schematics is a standard precission rectifier buil with an operation amplifier, two resistors, a diode and a capacity.
-That's easy.
 # Is there a working schematics and a board design?
 Yes!
 This is the eagle schamatic and the eagle board